Leon Wilkeson: Lynyrd Skynyrd

 Lynyrd Skynyrd signed with Al Kooper's production company, Sounds of the South, a joint venture with MCA Records, in 1973.
 Wilkeson returned to Jacksonville and his regular job stocking ice cream at Farmbest Dairy Products.
 Former Strawberry Alarm Clock lead guitarist Ed King replaced Wilkeson during the recording of Skynyrd's debut album, Pronounced Leh-Nerd Skin-Nerd, but just as sessions wrapped up, King and vocalist Ronnie Van Zant both agreed that King wasn't suited to be a bassist.
-Van Zant subsequently visited Wilkeson and convinced him to rejoin the band, and King moved to lead guitar.
+Van Zant subsequently visited Wilkeson and convinced him to rejoin the band, and King moved to co-lead guitar.

 With its outlaw image, tough Southern rock, and solid touring, Skynyrd quickly became one of the top bands of the 1970s, scoring such hit albums as 1974's Second Helping, 1975's Nuthin' Fancy, 1976's Gimme Back My Bullets and One More from the Road, plus 1977's Street Survivors and such hit singles as "Free Bird" and "Sweet Home Alabama."
 It was also during this time that Wilkeson picked up the gimmick of wearing colorful hats onstage, garnering the nickname "Mad Hatter."

 Wilkeson acquired a "Fenderbird" bass from John Entwistle.
 The Fenderbird bass mated a custom made Gibson Thunderbird body to a Fender Precision Bass neck.
 Wilkeson can be seen playing this bass in a 1975 Lynyrd Skynyrd performance on the British TV series The Old Grey Whistle Test.